 Lets face it, trying to pick a Content Management System (CMS) can be difficult.
 Whether you’re a developer, business owner, or end user there are a lot choices out there.
 The fact is it takes a lot of time as an individual or organization to review and validate all the features.

-The first rule to remember about choosing a CMS is that many of the features may be over marketed or they may simply not work the way you hope or envision.
+The first rule to remember about choosing a CMS is that it may over market many of the features.
+They may simply not work the way you hope or envision.

 A good way to tell a persons character is by the way they handle criticism or limitations; same principal can be applied here.
 Knowing what something can and can’t do will help you set expectations and estimate time and costs to achieve your goals.